 Promotes leadership skills and provides opportunities for members to develop friendships with others interested in veterinary medicine.
 Membership is open to all students interested in veterinary medicine.
 The club holds regular meetings, attends seminars related to veterinary medicine, visits with practicing veterinarians, and tours veterinary schools.

-Plant Science Club
+Plant and Soil Science Club